kb100/signal-authenticator/README.md

 signal-auth-opt-in
 ```
 which will ask the user for the phone number to RECEIVE tokens at.
+There is no danger of messing up your already installed Signal at this step.
 This will create the necessary
 `.signal_authenticator` file in the user's home directory.